fmacias/wbcms/README.md

-The application could be extended to edit big XML files with your browser, create a whole CMS, allow XPath expresions, create a visual Mapping Interface for XML Standarizations.
-Theses features are not avaiable at today.
+The application could be extended to edit big XML files with your browser, create a whole CMS, allow XPath expresions, create a visual Mapping Interface for XML Unification ( mapping ).
+Theses features are not available at today.

 Installation
 ------------